RPMdunkedsky/NovelReader/README.md

 'Cause we are chinese and just knows a bit of english

-if there are any grammar errors
+if there are any grammar(english) errors

 just make a pull-request and wait me to accept.